 Whoever welcomes you welcomes me, and whoever welcomes me welcomes the one who sent me.
 Whoever welcomes a prophet in the name of a prophet will receive a prophet's reward; and whoever welcomes a righteous person in the name of a righteous person will receive the reward of the righteous; and whoever gives even a cup of cold water to one of these little ones in the name of a disciple -- truly I tell you, none of these will lose their reward. -Matthew 10:40-42

-My life has been a series of interruptions.
-Big interruptions knocking me off course permanently.
-Little interruptions swarming like gnats over projects and deadlines.
+Little interruptions can swarm like gnats over projects and deadlines.
 And yet, even while cursing and swatting, or worrying myself sick, I wonder if I'm missing something with my negative attitude.
 I may never see an opportunity in the Big Interruptions, but today's text reminds me that the knocking on my door, the ring of my cellphone, the endless emails might disclose something of the work (or play) of the Holy Spirit or give me opportunities to help another, or let another have the opportunity to help me.
 Interruptions can shock me out of my deepening grooves of complacency, forcing me to re-evaluate my original goals.

 I'm not aware of any prophets or any particularly righteous folk or even Galilean fishermen among these interruptions.
-But give them a cup of cold water for heaven's sake and get on with it.
+But let's give one another cups of cold water for heaven's sake and get on with it.

 In this week's retreat, Margaret Guenther (Meditation One) reminds her readers what it is like to entertain angels unawares.
 Sara Miles (Meditation Two) describes how hospitality to strangers breaks open the reality of God.
 Joan Chittister (Meditation Three) urges the continual practice of opening our hearts, “so that the God of the unexpected can come in.”